Community Rejuvenation Jailbreak

 - This session also crossed over with the first Star Wars RPG session I even ran with Sila back in 1989.

-- I did an audio recording of the session, so most of the lines spoken were pretty much as spoken during the game.
+- I did an audio recording of the session, so most of the lines spoken were written pretty much as spoken during the game.

 - Unanswered question: Who was the owner of the Forbidden Knowledge?